ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/README.md

-# c3s-satellite-observations-lot1
+# c3s-training-submodule-sat-obs-atmos-physics

-A repository for storing the Satellite Observations training material.
+A repository for storing the Satellite Observations - Atmospheric Physics training material.
 This repository will automatically build a develop version of the Jupyter Book that can be used for review purposes.

 ## Best practices for Jupyter notebooks